Avhirup/al-folio/_pages/about.md

 I am excited about computer science, primarily work with making intelligent systems.<br>
 I work as a **Research Scientist** @ Arya.ai.
 We help financial institutes to help automate decision making tasks from underwriting, life insurances, health claims etc.<br>
 I also spent time at **IIT Madras** as a Project Associate, where I worked on user controlled image inpainting.
-Our approach was based on Conditional WGAN.My internship @ Caterpillar India Pvt Ltd was focussed on multiple topics, object localisation in machine drawings, and generating images from text.
+Our approach was based on Conditional WGAN.
+My internship @ **Caterpillar India Pvt Ltd** was focussed on multiple topics, object localisation in machine drawings, and generating images from text.

 > Skills
 > * Deep Learning - Tensorflow,Keras,Pytorch